timothyb0912/blog/_posts/2021-08-16-Effective-thinking-is-effective-communication.md

 help you discover a good path forward for yourself (as in the Socratic method).
-A clear direction for bettering yourself and putting yourself back together is learning to ask yourself appropriate questions to ease the needed dialogue between your conflicting  parts.
+A clear direction for bettering yourself and putting yourself back together is learning to ask yourself appropriate questions to facilitate the needed dialogue between your conflicting parts.

-Note that such a question-asking agenda [is related](https://positivepsychology.com/socratic-questioning/) to cognitive behavioral therapy.
+Note that such a question-asking agenda [is related](https://positivepsychology.com/socratic-questioning/) to cognitive behavioral therapy (CBT).
-There, occurrences of your thoughts/feelings/actions that are undesirable, are to be met with a series of questions.
+With CBT, occurrences of your thoughts/feelings/actions that are undesirable are to be met with a series of questions.
 For instance,
 - what is the activating event that led to this thought/feeling/action?